 In Thailand versions of this curry would be cooked at shops or street stalls known as ‘khao gaeng’ (which translates as curry-on-rice) along with 10-20 other types of freshly cooked curry every day.
 At the root of all Thai curries are fantastic curry pastes which in Thailand are known as ‘prik gaeng’.
 The paste for this panang curry contains plenty of mild red chilli as well as fragrant lemongrass, kaffir lime leaf and galangal and peanuts resulting in a rich and satisfying dish lifted at the end by fresh lime, chilli and basil.

 Want something NEW and exciting to cook every month?
 Sign up for our Easy Kit Subscription for just £6.00!

-Adding an extra blend for a pudding?
-We'll email you the recipe!
+Adding a dessert blend?
+We'll email you the recipe once you've ordered!

 The simplest way to enjoy your favourite Spicery flavours every month!

 Stay topped up and get 2 of the newest Easy Kits delivered through your letterbox every month - pick and choose what you need (or let us decide for you!) or switch instead to a box of One Pot Wonders, Curry Legend Blends or Seasonal Ingredients to use in your own cooking!